HHSAPCompSci2020/capstone-project-group-9-nsr/CapstoneCOVIDVaccineTrackerProject/doc/README.txt

 Find the information and statistics
 Design and code the page
 Create and statistics and graphs
+Get and format state and country map images
 Help with the states research(half)
 State class
 Frame class